Vasco de Quiroga: Información en Derecho

 In Información en Derecho the lawyer Vasco de Quiroga undertook a complex legal argument refuting the reasoning behind this royal decree.
 The letter was probably directed to his friend Bernal Diaz de Luco, member of the Council of Indies.
 He argued that Indians did not have slavery in the European sense and that therefore there was no class of already enslaved Indians that could be bought by Spaniards, and that allowing this was therefore unjust.

 He argued that the right way to avoid problems with unruly natives was to gather them into congregations where they would be able to be better controlled and administered, and indoctrinated into the Christian faith and a Spanish way of life.
 He proposed that this system of congregations should be based on the organizational principles laid out in Thomas More's Utopia.

-As in More's Utopia the basic social unit would be the family headed by the "padre de familia" corresponding to More's "Paterfamilias".
-Every thirty families would be overseen by a "jurado" corresponding to More's office of "Syphogrant".
-Above every ten jurados would be a regidor, corresponding to More's office of "tranibore" or"philarch".
+As in More's Utopia the basic social unit would be the family headed by the "padre de familia" corresponding to More's "paterfamilias".
+Every thirty families would be overseen by a "jurado" corresponding to More's office of "syphogrant".
+Above every ten jurados would be a regidor, corresponding to More's office of "tranibore" or "philarch".
 On the top of the hierarchy there would be two alcaldes ordinarios and a "tacatecle" corresponding to the Utopian prince.
 All of these offices were to be held by natives.
-The highest office of the city—that of "corregidor"—would be held by a Spaniard, appointed by the audiencia.
+The highest office of the city—that of "corregidor"—would be held by a Spaniard, appointed by the Audiencia.

-Accompanying the información en derecho, De Quiroga also sent his own translation into Spanish of More's Utopia (written in Latin), but this document has been lost.
+Accompanying the información en derecho, Quiroga also sent his own Spanish translation of More's Utopia (written in Latin), but this document has been lost.